 Supply List

-Click on any of the graphics below to shop for the products to create this card at home:
+Click on any of the graphics below to shop online for the products to create this card at home:

 Kim Quade, Stampin’ Up! demonstrator in Mesa, Arizona